Long-term Effect Analysis

 \[\begin{split}\begin{aligned} \gamma_{0}(m, x, g, d) & = \mathbb{E}[Y \mid M=m, X=x, G=g, D=d] \\ \mathbb{P}(m \mid d, x, g) & = \mathbb{P}(M=m \mid D=d, X=x, G=g) \end{aligned}\end{split}\]

-and the nuisances under this model are given by
+For the pooled target, sample_G="all", the nuisances under this model are given by

 \[\begin{split}\begin{aligned} \nu_{0}(W) & = \int \gamma_{0}(m, X, 1, d) \mathrm{d} \mathbb{P}(m \mid d, X, 0) \\ \delta_{0}(W) & = \gamma_{0}(M, X, 1, d) \\ \alpha_{0}(W) & = \frac{\mathbb{1}_{G=1}\mathbb{1}_{D=d}}{\mathbb{P}(G=1 \mid M, X, D=d)} \frac{\mathbb{P}(G=0 \mid M, X, D=d)}{\mathbb{P}(D=d \mid X, G=0) \mathbb{P}(G=0 \mid X)} \\ \eta_{0}(W) & = \frac{\mathbb{1}_{G=0} \mathbb{1}_{D=d}}{\mathbb{P}(D=d \mid X, G=0) \mathbb{P}(G=0 \mid X)} \end{aligned}\end{split}\]